ankostis/TeslaCrack/README.rst

           subs-string of fields available.

     Options:
-      --ecdsa           A slower key-reconstructor based on Elliptic-Curve-Cryptography which:
+      --ecdsa [<pub-key>]    A slower key-reconstructor based on Elliptic-Curve-Cryptography which:
                                - can recover both AES or BTC[1] keys;
                                - can recover keys from any file-type (no need for *magic-bytes*);
                                - yields always a single correct key.
                              For the `crack-fkey` sub-cmd, the <prime-factors> select which key to crack (AES or BTC).
+                             For the `crack-key` sub-cmd, specify which <mul-key> and paired <pub-key> to break.
-      --btc <btc-addr>  Guess BTC key based on the bitcoin-address and BTC[1] ecdsa-key.
+      --btc-addr <btc-addr>  Guess BTC key based on the bitcoin-address and BTC[1] ecdsa-key.
                              The <btc-addr> is typically found in the ransom-note or recovery file -F <hconv>             Specify print-out format for tesla-header fields (keys, addresses, etc), where <hconv> is any non-ambiguous case-insensitive *prefix* from:
                                - raw: all bytes as-is - no conversion (i.e. hex mul-keys NOT strip & l-rotate).
                                - fix: like 'raw', but mul-keys fixed and size:int; fail if mul-keys invalid.
                                - bin: all bytes (even mul-keys), mul-keys: fixed.
                                - xhex: all string-HEX, size:bytes-hexed.
                                - hex: all string-hex prefixed with '0x', size: int-hexed.
                                - num: all natural numbers, size: int.
                                - 64: all base64, size(int) - most concise.
                              [default: 64]
       --delete               Delete crypted-files after decrypting them.
       --delete-old           Delete crypted even if decrypted-file created during a previous run [default: False].
       -n, --dry-run          Decrypt but don't Write/Delete files, just report actions performed [default: False].
       --progress             Before start decrypting files, pre-scan all dirs, to provide progress-indicator [default: False].
       --fix                  Re-decrypt tesla-files and overwrite crypted-
                              counterparts if they have unexpected size.
 If ou enable it, by default it backs-up existing files with '.BAK' extension (see `--backup`).
 Specify empty extension '' for no backups (e.g. `--backup=`)
                              WARNING: You may LOOSE FILES that have changed due to regular use, such as, configuration-files and mailboxes!
                              [default: False].
       --overwrite            Re-decrypt ALL tesla-files, overwritting all crypted- counterparts.
 Optionally creates backups with the
                              given extension (see `--backup`).
                              WARNING: You may LOOSE FILES that have changed due to regular use, such as, configuration-files and mailboxes!
                              [default: False].
       --backup=<.ext>        Sets file-extension (with dot(`.`) included for backup-files created by `--fix` and `--overwrite` options.
     Other options:
       -h, --help             Show this help message and exit.
       -V, --version          Print program's version number and exit.
       -v, --verbose          Verbosely log(DEBUG) all actions performed.

     Notes:
       [1] Private BTC-key may be used with *TeslaDecoder* external program,